nanobox-io/nanobox-docs/source/getting-started/configure-app.html.md

 title: Configure Your App
 ---

-Getting your app ready to run on Nanobox requires very little.
+Getting your app ready to run with Nanobox requires very little.
 There are just a few things to do to get your project ready.

 1. [Create a boxfile.yml](#create-a-boxfile-yml)
 2. [Use Environment Variables for Service Connections](#use-environment-variables-for-service-connections)

 ## Create a boxfile.yml
 The `boxfile.yml` is a config file that allows you to custom-build & configure your app's platform to your project's specific needs.
-It needs to be included in the root of your project.

-In many ways, the boxfile acts as a "seed" file for your app.
 It's where you specify what components your app needs as well as specific configuration options.
+Your 'boxfile.yml' must be included in the root of your project.

 #### Sample boxfile.yml
 ```yaml